 ACS’s 2018 Regional Convenings

-Over the past weeks, ACS leaders and progressive advocates gathered in New York City at the Northeast Regional Convening, in Ann Arbor at the Midwest Regional Convening, in Austin at the Texas Regional Convening: Getting Radical in the South, and in Los Angeles at the Southwest Regional Convening.
+Last year, ACS leaders and progressive advocates gathered in New York City at the Northeast Regional Convening, in Ann Arbor at the Midwest Regional Convening, in Austin at the Texas Regional Convening: Getting Radical in the South, and in Los Angeles at the Southwest Regional Convening.
 Check out highlights for the Midwest Convening at #VotingRightsACS and for the Texas Convening at #GRITS2018!
 Thank you to the chapters who hosted the convenings and to all of the students who attended.

 Student Chapter of the Week